 Afternoon workshop sessions with international faculty are limited to PhD students who successfully apply to the workshop.
 Admitted PhD students do not have to register separately for the public morning lectures, as they will attend both parts of the workshop and will receive the corresponding course credits.
-The following application criteria apply:

 Dates: Monday, September 11 - Friday, September 15, 2017

 Monday, September 11th (AD Sitzungsaal 1)

 "Organizations, Institutions and Change"

 Renate E. Meyer (WU Vienna & CBS)